DevSkillsHQ/transaction-management-frontend-level-1/README.md

 Hi there! 👋

-In this interview assignment, your task is to build a frontend for the [Account Management API](api-specification.yml) service.
+In this interview assignment, your task is to build a frontend app that integrates with the [Account Management API](api-specification.yml) service to create and read account transactions.

 See the mockup below to get the idea of how it should look.